purpl3F0x/sigmoid_brrr/readme.md

 ### Building the Verilator testbench
 Building the testbench requires:
+- A Linux or MacOS setup.
+Alternatively, a Windows setup with WSL2 or Docker installed (See "Building with Docker" section).
 - A C++20 compiler
-- A recent version of Verilator
+- A recent version of Verilator (Install via `brew` on MacOS or your package manager on Linux)

 Navigate to sigmoid_rtl/src/cpp_testbench and run the following commands
 ```sh